Appointments No Longer Needed At NYC's COVID Vaccination Sites; Anyone 16+ May Walk In, Mayor De Blasio Announces

 As for the 16 massive vaccine sites run by the state, no one 60 years or older needs an appointment.
 They can walk right in.

-“She’s over 60 and it was hard on the website, kept crashing down and things like that,” said Julissa Bradshaw, who was at Javits Center for her second shot.
+“She’s over 60 and it was hard, the website kept crashing down,” said Julissa Bradshaw, who was at Javits Center for her second shot.
 “I think that’s good for the older community.
 They’re not so tech savvy.”

 WATCH: Mayor De Blasio’s 4/23/21 COVID Update